The six most common questions about dogs have answers that may surprise you.

 Smaller dogs with lighter frames on average age more slowly than larger dogs with massive frames.
 The old standard of multiplying years lived by seven is inaccurate.
 All dogs are adolescents at 12 months and at 24 months are the equivalent of 24 years old.
 From ages 3 to 5, adding four years for each human year will give you the correct answer.
 From ages 6 on, size matters.
 For each human year, add four years for small dogs, five years for medium dogs, six years for large dogs and for giant breeds such as the great Dane and Irish wolfhound, add seven years.

 Size and frame being equal, a mutt will generally live a year or so longer than a purebred, because the mutt’s broader gene pool more effectively eliminates weaknesses.
 If you want to increase your dog’s chances of a maximum lifespan, veterinarians in a recent survey agreed there’s one primary step to take: prevent obesity.
 Carrying too much weight stresses your dog’s joints and heart, and increases the likelihood of developing ailments like cancer and diabetes.

 So, did you win my $5 by answering all 6 questions?
 Yes to all?
 Yes to some?
-Then you're smarter than the average dog lover.
-Treat yourself and your furry companion to five bucks off (in addition to our $10 instant rebate) on our Primalix Immune for dog immune strength and balance.
-Just add the Code fiveoff in the Coupon box during checkout.
+Then you’re smarter than the average dog lover.
+Treat your furry companion to our Primalix Immune for dog immune strength and balance.